decentraland/documentation/content/creator/wearables-and-emotes/emotes/rig-features.md

 _How the IsoRot attribute for the head works._

-> **Warning**: When animating, even if all controls have been selected and key framed, these custom attributes won’t be automatically key framed.
-Make sure to manually insert a keyframe in each attribute so you don’t lose the pose/motion you created or, in Blender 3.1, press I, then select Location, Rotation, Scale & Custom Properties.
+{{< hint warning >}} **Warning**: When animating, even if all controls have been selected and key framed, these custom attributes won’t be automatically key framed.
+Make sure to manually insert a keyframe in each attribute so you don’t lose the pose/motion you created or, in Blender 3.1, press I, then select Location, Rotation, Scale & Custom Properties. {{< /hint >}}

 ![In previous versions of Blender, make sure to keyframe all the controls and custom attributes!](https://raw.githubusercontent.com/decentraland/documentation-creators/main/images/emotes/custom_attributes.gif)